Is Fear of Diabetes Complications Getting in the Way?

 What’s best practice today may not be tomorrow.
 We need to stay up-to-date on how to best manage diabetes.
 Anyone who has lived with diabetes for 10, or 20, or 50 years will tell you what they do today is different from what they did when they were first diagnosed.
 Our understanding of diabetes has improved dramatically in our lifetimes.
 The medications and tools available continue to evolve and improve.

-We have to do it all, as best we can
+Doing it all, the best we can

 If we only do part of what it takes to manage diabetes, whether it’s the part we find more tolerable or easy or soothing, then any fear we have of complications is more likely to turn out to be true.